ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 .. doxygenfunction:: rocblas_is_managing_device_memory
 .. doxygenfunction:: rocblas_is_user_managing_device_memory

-For more detailed information refer to sections :ref:`Device Memory Allocation Usage` and :ref:`Device Memory allocation in detail`:
+For more detailed informationt, refer to sections :ref:`Device Memory Allocation Usage` and :ref:`Device Memory allocation in detail`.

 Build Information Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^